Penn State Hershey promotes healthy living at 2014 Farm Show

 Wilson said although Penn State Hershey has always been involved in the community, efforts have increased in recent years.
 The Affordable Care Act requires organizations and businesses to focus more on wellness and prevention rather than simply providing care when needed.A 2012 community health needs assessment done in conjunction with Holy Spirit Health System and PinnacleHealth found the region’s top three needs to be promotion of a healthy lifestyle, health education and access to affordable health care.

-So at the Penn State Hershey PRO Wellness Center table, kids spin a wheel to determine whether they will win prizes by completing fun exercises such as knee bends, jumping jacks or toe touches, or answer questions about portion size, healthy habits and nutrition.
+So at the Penn State Hershey PRO Wellness Center table, kids spin a wheel to determine whether they will win prizes by completing fun exercises such as knee bends, proper use of the ab belt jumping jacks or toe touches, or answer questions about portion size, healthy habits and nutrition.

 “Right now, our main focus is to grow champions for making healthy nutrition and physical activity choices daily,” said Ellie Hogentogler, PRO Wellness Center.
 Its Healthy Champions program partners with Kohl’s department stores and area schools to promote proper nutrition and physical activity education.